l-ra/openeet/README.md

 Open source experimens with the Czech government system for Electronic Registration of Sales

+##XMLDSig&SOAP&WS-Security approach for restricted devices
+As XMLDsig&SOAP&WSS are huge standards, it is hard to find fuully compliant implementation on restricted devices.
+I decided to work around this.
+The intention of of this work (for now) is to provide "light" implementation of the EET API clien.
+I will decsribe my approach later (not som much spare time now).
+For now just short intro.
+You ucan see working PoC in th shell implementation.
+The concept is based on XMLDSig processing (see spec).
+XML is preprocessed from the point of view of canonicalization during compile time and then message is constructed using preprocessing results (templates), some (careful) string replacements and basic crytpo primitives (SHA256, SHA1 and RSASSA_PKCS_1_5)which are widely available on most platforms.

+###Templates preparation
+This step take part during library build.
+It is bound to certain version of the spec and it is automated by calling a script.
+The "compile time" preprocessing of the example SOAP message produces two blobs.
+* xml temmplate - template of the whole SOAP message
+* digested data - template needs to be filled in with business data
+* signature data - template needs to be filled in with digest computed over the first template After the template instances with right data in are ready, signature value can be computed.

+The final step fills the computed values into xml template and the message is ready to be sent to EET API.

+##UNIX Shell based Proof of Concept Implementation
+Shell implementation of the EET client - working out of box for the simplest case receipt.
 Shell experiment available at [shell/](shell/) - it is able to send valid request to playground EET API.

 Follow me [on twitter](https://twitter.com/_lra) if you want to be notified when something great happens to this repo.